Creating a more graduated range of interventions

 Who will these changes effect?

-These changes would affect schools and kura who are assessed as needing intervention.
+These changes will affect schools and kura assessed by the Ministry as needing statutory support.

-Will this increase the Minister or Ministry’s power to interfere in schools?
+Will this increase the Minister or Ministry’s power to intervene in schools?

 What is a case conference?